avipowar/DevTinder/README.md

     - Add API level Validation On Patch Request and sigNup Post API
     - Data Sanitizing - Add api validation for each filed

+    - Do not update the emailId, name, userId
+    - We cannot add skills more tha  10